As a leader, you are the person people look to for guidance and direction, and you need to step up and be that person. How you do this is up to you.

 - Be approachable, influential and easy to work with

 - The first impressions people I haven’t met previously are left with is that I come across as attentive, open, authoritative and trustworthy

 How do these sound to you?
 To me, these are inspirational goals.
 Mostly those who set these goals would have no idea how they would achieve them, but they do have a vision and a sense of who they want to be as leaders.

 In the Executive Presence Programme we identify how you would know if you were successful in achieving your goals.

 Here are some success measures leaders have identified:

 - I am sought after to lead cross government projects.

-If you are interested in developing your Executive Presence, contact Diana and participate in one of my programmes.
+If you are interested in developing your Executive Presence, contact me and participate in one of my programmes.